Grow Green, Live Serene.

 Understanding the Role of Trim in Interior Design

-Trim acts as the finishing touch in any room, outlining the features of the space such as windows, doors, and baseboards.
-When paired with white walls trim, trim adds definition and depth, enhancing the room’s overall structure.
-The contrast between the walls and trim can create a distinct boundary, providing a sense of dimension to otherwise flat spaces.
-Whether you’re looking to highlight architectural features or simply add a clean, refined finish, the right trim choice for white walls trim is essential in achieving a polished and cohesive look.
+The subtle contrast between the walls and trim can create a distinct boundary, providing a sense of dimension to otherwise flat spaces.
+Whether you’re looking to highlight architectural features or simply add a clean, refined finish, choosing the right trim is essential for achieving a polished and cohesive look.

 Types of White Trim for White Walls